pansay/linguistica/content/posts/2014-10-07_who-rules-over-french-language.md

 >It was the Québécois who pioneered the feminization of job titles (with “new” versions such as professeure and ingénieure) in the 1970s.
 >
 > &ndash; [Can the Académie française stop the rise of Anglicisms in French?](http://blog.oxforddictionaries.com/2014/03/academie-francaise/)

+If you ever move to Canada, I'd say avoid Quebec.
+Especially if you do speak French.